-where $\gD_0$ is the trajectory batch generated from policy $\pi_0$, and $\gD_1$ is the trajectory batch generated from policy $\pi_1$ with $|\gD_0| = |\gD_1| = D$. \end{definition} When two policies with a value function difference smaller than $\varepsilon_D^*$ are compared, the panelists may not distinguish the better policy, which reveals a fundamental limit using human preference feedback.
-So, to effectively compare the policy $\pi_{\vtheta_t}$ and its perturbation, we need to control the perturbation distance $\mu_t$ and make sure they are distinguishable.
-We can derive an upper bound for $\varepsilon_D^*$ as follows. \begin{proposition} For any RL problem $\gM$ and any deviation function $\varsigma(\cdot)$ satisfy assumption~\ref{assumption:link} and~\ref{assumption:link-smooth}, the panelist distinguishability $\varepsilon_D^*$ under batch size $D$ satisfies $ \varepsilon_D^* = \widetilde{\gO}( {H}/{\sqrt{D}} )$. \end{proposition} The proof is based on concentration and is deferred to the appendix section~\ref{sec:appendix-proof-prop}.
+where $\gD_0$ and $\gD_1$ are trajectory batches generated by $\pi_0$ and $\pi_1$ respectively with $|\gD_0| = |\gD_1| = D$. \end{definition} When two policies with a value function difference smaller than $\varepsilon_D^*$ are compared, the preference oracle may not distinguish the better policy, which reveals a fundamental limit of learning from preference with an unknown link function $\sigma(\cdot)$.
+So, to effectively compare the policy $\pi_{\vtheta_t}$ and its perturbation, we need to control the distance $\mu_t$ and make sure they are distinguishable.
+We can derive an upper bound for $\varepsilon_D^*$ as follows. \begin{proposition} For any RL problem $\gM$ and any deviation function $\varsigma(\cdot)$ that satisfy assumption~\ref{assumption:link} and~\ref{assumption:link-smooth}, the distinguishability $\varepsilon_D^*$ under batch size $D$ satisfies $ \varepsilon_D^* = \widetilde{\gO}( {H}/{\sqrt{D}} )$. \end{proposition} The proof is based on concentration and is deferred to the appendix section~\ref{sec:appendix-proof-prop}.
 This shows that when the batch size is large, the average rewards of each batch $\gD_0$ and $\gD_1$ are concentrated around the value function, so the preference over the trajectory batches is almost the preference over the policies.
 More discussions of the limit of distinguishability are provided in the appendix section~\ref{sec:appendix-distinguish}.